-Picture this: the Grinch lands in your toilet bowl, totally ruining your Christmas festivities!
+Picture this: It’s Christmastime and the Grinch lands in your toilet bowl, totally ruining your Christmas festivities!
 It causes a *gasp* and a “wtf”?!
 Not everything that is red and green this time of year is a good thing!

-It can be scary seeing green monsters in the throne, but the reality is it happens every day, all around the world and especially around the 24th of December!
+It can be scary seeing green monsters in the throne, but the reality is it happens every day, all around the world, and could happen to you too!
 The thing is, the color you see in the toilet bowl is a sign of what is going on with the #1 thing that your body produces, your poo!
 It got a bad wrap being called #2, but it really deserves the throne!

 Read more to get in tune with the signs your body is delivering from the divine!
 Right in time for the new decade, where you can make a massive positive change in your life.

 Green poo isn’t normal, FYI, it’s actually a sign that something may be wrong in the manufacturing plant, A.K.A. your digestive tract.

 There may be 50 Shades of Poo (if you haven’t downloaded your copy, do so now here!)… but in general, if you’re healthy and well balanced, your poo should always be brown.
 Anything along the spectrum of the color of dirt is acceptable.

 Outside of this realm, and we don’t have happy campers.